rkonoplev/dniester/docs/en/PRINCIPLES.md

 # Design Principles in the Project

-This project is designed with fundamental software development principles like SOLID, KISS, and YAGNI in mind.
-This approach ensures a flexible, maintainable, and understandable architecture.
+This project is designed with fundamental software development principles like SOLID, KISS, YAGNI, DRY, Fail-Fast, and Convention over Configuration in mind.
+This ensures a flexible, maintainable, and understandable architecture.
 This document describes how these principles are applied in the codebase.

 [Русская версия](./PRINCIPLES_RU.md)